 The Cover Note must include:

-- Explanation of your interest in the (COMPANY NAME) Internship Programme.
+-Explain your interest in the (COMPANY NAME) Internship Programme

 (COMPANY NAME) Considerations